Skip to main content

 By linking verifications from multiple sources (like Discord and X), users build an un-spoofable, portable identity that stays with them across the entire internet.

-A user's Identity Connection can embed proofs from multiple different IAs, all attesting to the same legacy account.
+A user's Identity Connection can reference proofs from multiple different IAs via e tags, all attesting to the same legacy account.
 This provides resilience: if one IA goes offline or is compromised, the identity remains verifiable via the others.

 IA Responsibilities